People with a particular religious affiliation

 -

-Bowing — Bowing with hands clasped in a prayer-like gesture (or sometimes with both hands folded over their heart) shows honour and respect, and is the proper way of greeting monks and people in authority.14
+Bowing — bowing with hands clasped in a prayer-like gesture (or sometimes with both hands folded over the heart) shows honour and respect, and is the proper way of greeting monks and people in authority.15

 -

-No direct eye contact — Monks from Cambodia, Sri Lanka, Thailand, Laos and Burma must not usually look directly at a member of the opposite sex.15 They often shield their face with a fan to avoid this.
+No direct eye contact — monks from Cambodia, Sri Lanka, Thailand, Laos and Burma usually must not look directly at a member of the opposite sex.16 They often shield their face with a fan to avoid this.
 This practice applies to Vietnamese nuns as well.
 There is no such rule for lay Buddhists — see Section 3 for cultural rules about this.

 -

-Touching — Never touch a monk or nun on the head.16 Theravadin monks should never be touched by a female.
+Touching — touching the head of any person, especially a monk, is seen as impolite.17 Theravada monks should never be touched by a female.
 They cannot give or receive any item directly from or to the hand of a female.
 The item should be placed in front of them for them to pick up.
 This rule does not generally apply to monks and nuns of the Mahayana tradition.
 Some cultures have sensitivities to touching people of the opposite sex.

 -

-Dress — Monks and nuns must wear robes at all time.
+Dress — monks and nuns must wear robes at all times.
 However, novices may be allowed to wear casual clothes at times.
-Robes vary in colour and may be maroon, saffron, grey, brown, yellow or black.
-The different colours reflect the country in which individuals took their monastic vows.17 Monks and nuns either shave their heads or have very short hair.
-Lay Buddhists may wear medallions, prayer beads and/or coloured strings around their wrists or necks.18
+Robes vary in colour and may be maroon, saffron, grey, brown, yellow or black, depending on the local climate and culture.
+Monks and nuns either shave their heads or have very short hair.
+Lay Buddhists may wear or carry threaded beads called a mala around their wrists or necks.18

 -